phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 #### Acoustic features

-We used the Janus Recognition Toolkit [@janus] for the acoustic feature extraction (power, pitch tracking, FFV, MFCC).
+We used the Janus Recognition Toolkit [@levin_janus-iii_2000] for the acoustic feature extraction (power, pitch tracking, FFV, MFCC).

 These features are extracted for 32ms frame windows, with a frame shift of 10ms.
 This gives us 100 frames per feature per second.